 The town was established in 1893 when gold was discovered in the surrounding Superstition Mountains, which look like a backdrop from a John Ford western.

 It wasn’t long before the gold vein faulted and Goldfield slipped into a slow death.

 OK, so the reconstructed town is a bit touristy, but anyone enchanted by the history of the Southwest will be caught up in the joy of the Superstition Narrow Gauge Railroad, a tour of the historic Mammoth Gold Mine and an Old West gunfight with talented re-enactors.

-Included in (top rated tour): Apache Trail Day with Dolly Steamboat Tour from Phoenix
+Included in (top rated tour): Apache Trail Small Group Tour with Canyon Lake Cruise

 22. Tempe Town Lake